 The Council for the Arts at MIT (CAMIT) is made up of alumni and friends of the arts at MIT who support arts engagement at MIT.
 CAMIT sponsors two grant programs to support arts projects among the MIT community: students, faculty and staff are eligible to apply for funding from the Council’s Grants Committee, and undergraduate students and students organizations are also eligible to apply for Mini-Grant funding of up to $500.
 Additionally, the Council supports teaching and learning with funding for arts engagement for classes and partnerships with local arts institutions.

 Funding for the Arts

-Funding up to $10,000 through the Council’s Grants Committee for students, faculty, and staff.
+Funding available through the Council’s Grants Committee for students, faculty, and staff.
 Undergraduate Mini-Grants and Graduate Student Seed Grants support small projects and prototyping, up to $500.